ubc/ubc-rag/docs/openai-provider-guide.md

 ### API Key Storage

 Currently, API keys are stored in WordPress options (same location as other settings).
-For high-security environments, consider:

-1. **Future Enhancement**: Implement encryption at rest using WordPress keys/salts
-2. **Current Best Practice**: Use WordPress capability checks (`manage_options`)
-3. **Production**: Keep API keys in separate .env file via constants
-4. **Rotation**: Regularly rotate API keys via OpenAI dashboard

 ### Password Field Display